 - The Indian Ocean in World Politics - 15PPOH032 (0.5 Unit) - Term 2

 C. ONE of the following Disciplinary Politics Courses:

-- State and development in Asia and Africa - 15PPOC017 (1 Unit) - Full Year
+- Politics of Globalisation and Development in Asia and Africa - 15PPOC017 (1 Unit) - Full Year

 - State & society in Asia & Africa - 15PPOC008 (1 Unit) - Full Year